cityofaustin/vision-zero/app/README.md

   - user list
   - add/edit/delete uers
   - copy user emails
-- Make login page look nice
+- login page: make it look nice - also it flashes on the screen on every page load
 - versioned localstorage
+- error boundary (see Moped's for reference)
+- map geocoder (technically an enhancement vis a vis current state)